thegetty/bronze-guidelines/content/vocabulary/metal-plating.md

 hugo_layout: vocabulary
 toc: false
 menu: false
 definition: 'Generic term referring to the application of a different metal to the surface of a bronze sculpture by a variety of means (mechanical, chemical, electrochemical).
 Typically, gold and silver are used to plate sculptures, but nickel, zinc, and tin have been used for aesthetic and/or protective reasons.
-When the applied metal is gold or an alloy of gold, it is referred to as {{< q-def "gilding" >}}.'
+When the applied metal is gold or an alloy of gold, it is referred to as {% def "gilding" %}.'
 ---

-{{< q-figure-group grid="3" id="fig-293, fig-304, fig-343, fig-365" class="column" >}}
+{% figuregroup "3", "fig-293, fig-304, fig-343, fig-365", "column" %}

 ## Sources

-Cultural Heritage: {{< q-cite "Salter and Gilmour n.d." >}}
+Cultural Heritage: {% cite "Salter and Gilmour n.d." %}

-Copper Industry: {{< q-cite "Brunhuber 1988" >}}
+Copper Industry: {% cite "Brunhuber 1988" %}

 ## Translations